CMPSC-580-Allegheny-College-Spring-2024/own-project-boulais01/project_proposal.md

 The artifact currently demonstrates the potential viability of the `pygame` module in the completion of parts one and two of the proposed project.
+Currently, it has only been tested on a Windows OS.
 It also collects a small portion of preliminary data as part of that, indicating the potential executions of part three of the proposed project.
 The results